 Yarra’s residential population is expected to increase by 60% by 2041, and business is also growing, bringing more workers and commuters.
 The City of Yarra has an obligation to maintain a functioning city as our population increases.
-This includes retaining the ability for people to get around.
+This includes managing congestion, so that we retain the ability to get around.

 Population is good for business